Table of Contents

 More Leg Work During Tax Season

 When your business is registered as a sole proprietor or a partnership, your business and personal taxes are one and the same.
-As an LLC, when the time comes to file your business taxes, you will have to file two sets of taxes, one for your business and one personal.
+As an LLC, there are some key mistakes you’ll want to avoid when filing your business taxes.
+When the time comes to file, you will have to file two sets of taxes, one for your business and one personal.
 This is why as an owner of an LLC it’s important you are diligent with separating your personal and business finances.

 At the end of the day, whether you register your business as an LLC or choose a different business structure should come down to what will best suit you as a business owner.
 Some businesses do just fine as sole proprietors and others can benefit from a regular corporation.